-I have become a Certified EMDR Therapist and Approved Consultant through the EMDR International Association, with a commitment to ongoing training in order to be able to effectively use EMDR Therapy to address the varied needs of my clients.
+I have become a Certified EMDR Therapist, Approved Consultant, and Training Provider through the EMDR International Association, with a commitment to my own ongoing training in order to be able to most effectively use EMDR therapy to address the varied needs of my clients.
 I specialize in the modification of EMDR therapy to address Complex/Developmental Trauma and Dissociation.
-The following list of treatment issues is not exhaustive, but provides a sample of what issues I typically treat with EMDR Therapy:
+The following list of treatment issues is not exhaustive, but provides a sample of what issues I typically treat with EMDR therapy:

 - Rape, Sexual Assault, Sex Trafficking

 - Childhood Sexual Abuse, Physical Abuse, Emotional Abuse, & Neglect